Q: Why did the chicken cross the road?

 Additionally, diagrams can help assessors understand your solution, as they have a visual aid to guide them through your calculations.

 Problems will often present you with information about a system of objects in motion and ask you to find a particular variable.
-If you are struggling to determine which equation to use to find this variable, it’s helpful to list all known and unknown information from the question in the solution space first.
+If you’re struggling to determine which equation to use to find this variable, it’s helpful to list all known and unknown information from the question in the solution space first.
 This will allow you to run through the equations in your head and find the most relevant ones to use.
-This is especially helpful during term tests and the final exam to break down complex problems into simpler steps and solve them faster.
+This is especially helpful during term tests and the final exam to break complex problems down into simpler steps and solve them faster.

 Beyond First Year